 DFDL specifies a collection of annotations for different purposes.
 They are organized into three different annotation types: Format Annotations, Statement Annotations, and Defining Annotations

-At any single annotation point of the schema there can be only one format annotation, but there can be several statement annotations although there are rules about which of those are allowed to co-exist as well which will be described in sections about those specific annotation types.
+At any single annotation point of the schema there can be only one format annotation, but there can be several statement annotations.
+There are rules about which of these are allowed to co-exist which will be described in sections about those specific annotation types.